 The logs must be made public, except where prohibited by law or when disclosure would jeopardize the confidentiality of the victim.
 Schools are required to update logs with new information when available, but no later than two business days after the information is received, unless the disclosure is prohibited by law or would jeopardize the confidentiality of the victim.
 The school must disclose any information withheld once the adverse effect is no longer likely to occur.
 The crime log of the most recent 60-day period must be open to the public inspection during normal business hours.
 The school must make any portion of the log older than 60 days available within two business days of a request for public inspection.
 A school may withhold information if (and as long as) the release of the information would jeopardize an ongoing criminal investigation or the safety of an individual, cause a suspect to evade detection, or result in the destruction of evidence.
 A school may withhold only the information that would cause the aforementioned adverse effects.

-Note: Dordt College's crime log is located within the Student Services Office.
+Note: Dordt University's crime log is located within the Student Services Office.

 Include a Security Policy which Includes a Statement of Sexual Assault Victim Rights